Players, USGA have 1 goal at Pebble: Get it right this time

 "With the weather we have, the USGA should be able to control the golf course the way they want to," said Jordan Spieth, speaking to the forecast of gentle winds, partly cloudy skies and highs in the 60s.

-But in many ways, the USGA is in the same position as Spieth and each of the other 155 players vying for America's championship: Nobody's proven anything until they tee it up for real Thursday.
+But in many ways, the USGA is in the same position as Spieth and each of the other 155 players vying for America's championship: Nobody has proven anything until they tee it up for real Thursday.

 Some things to watch at the 119th playing of the U.S. Open: